thorjarhun/aggregator/README.md

 # Aggregator

-The project is meant to be a minimalistic streaming JSON API aggregation service.
-While websockets would be trivial to implement and work great for this use-case, this project explores the management of asynchronous IO with node streams.
+This is a proof of concept for a minimalistic streaming JSON API aggregation service.
+While websockets would be trivial to implement and work great for this use-case, this project explores means of streaming a regular HTTP response such that the client can process the payload progressively.
+While the `master` branch implementation uses node streams, the `early_version` branch chunks the response in a more vanilla flavor.

 ## Usage:
 ```